plaresmedima/miblab/docs/source/about/index.rst

     <h2 class="highlight-title">Who?</h2>

-*miblab* is a research group within the
+*miblab* is a research group focused on development of medical imaging biomarkers, based within the
-`section of medical imaging <https://www.sheffield.ac.uk/smph/research/themes/imaging>`_ at the University of Sheffield (UK), focused on development of medical imaging biomarkers.
+`section of medical imaging <https://www.sheffield.ac.uk/smph/research/themes/imaging>`_ at the University of Sheffield (UK), .

 We are committed to working in maximal transparency and sharing our resources freely and accessibly - not only the results of our